Angie Docker Images#

 Running#

-and the angie.conf
+and the configuration file angie.conf

-file in the current working directory:$ docker run --rm --name angie -v /var/www:/usr/share/angie/html:ro \
+$ docker run --rm --name angie -v /var/www:/usr/share/angie/html:ro \

 -v $(pwd)/angie.conf:/etc/angie/angie.conf:ro -p 8080:80 -d docker.angie.software/angie:latest